mrock929/optimal-data-splitter/README.md

       information (e.g. clearly separate bimodal distribution).

 ## Configuration
-The config attribute in Terminus expects a dictionary of optional configuration parameters.
+The config attribute in optimal_data_splitter expects a dictionary of optional configuration parameters.
 Anywhere from zero to all of these parameters can be changed for any particular run.
 The available parameters to configure and their default values are:
 1. val_percent = 0.1; Portion of data to place in validation set (val).
 Must be between 0 and 1.